ethereum/remix-project/docs/run.md

 Using the ABI
 ------------

 Using `Deploy` or `At Address` is a classic use case of Remix.
-It is possible though to interact with a contract by using its ABI.
+However, it is possible to interact with a contract by using its ABI.
 The ABI is a JSON array which describe its interface.

 To interact with a contract using the ABI, create a new file in Remix with extension `*.abi` and copy the ABI content to it.
-Then in the input next to `At Address`, put the Address of the contract you want to interact with.
+Then, in the input next to `At Address`, put the Address of the contract you want to interact with.
 Click on `At Address`, a new "connection" with the contract will popup below.